 Some cold bath benefits are backed up by science, while others are still being studied.
 It’s already proven that cold water baths will turn on the body’s anti-inflammatory response, as well as improve circulation.
 Other benefits of taking a cold bath are backed by some research, but not quite enough research to make a solid case.
 This includes the ability to improve mental health, help with weight loss, and make your hair look better.

 One benefit that surprisingly isn’t backed by science but is that many still believe is that cold baths increase muscle generation.
-For more, check out Will An Ice Bath Cure You?
-A Cool Look At the Science.
+For more, check out Can An Ice Bath Help You?

 What is balneotherapy?